 It all started 25 years ago in a little shed in the backyard.
-I think a lot of breweries have started like this.
+We think a lot of breweries have started like this.
 We worked over many years and through countless regulations to create our little piece of beer paradise.

-We would be classed as a Nano-brewery to most microbreweries, but this gives us the flexibility to produce and experiment with beer that other larger breweries are unable to replicate.
+We would be classed as a Nano-brewery to most microbreweries, but this gives us the flexibility to produce and experiment with beers that other larger breweries are unable to replicate.

 Our beers are brewed traditionally.
 We are passionate about growing and using as many local, organic and raw products as possible in our beers and cider.

 We use no chemicals at all in the brewery or on our farm and we aim to be sustainable with the water we harvest from the sky and power we generate from the sun.
 We care about our environment and the food we eat and drink and we hope most people feel the same way.

 We love beer and love sharing our love for beer………

 Home Grown – Single Origin Beer

 Our homegrown beer range has been a great success.
 So this season we have increased our crop size to keep up with demand.
 It’s been a great season and we are set to harvest our Wheat in January, Barley at the start of February and Maize in April.
 The Hops are producing a beautiful crop this year even with the challenges of drought…….. varieties of hops including Saaz, Chinook, Tettnang, Golding and Fuggles, as well as our original planting of Pride of Ringwood and now we harvest our first crop this year of Willamette and what a bumper crop, the hop flowers will be used in our Pale Ale.